 Who May File for Change of Status to E-2 Classification

-If the treaty investor is currently in the United States in a lawful nonimmigrant status, he or she may file Form I-129 to request a change of status to E-2 classification.
-If the desired employee is currently in the United States in a lawful nonimmigrant status, the qualifying employer may file Form I-129 on the employee’s behalf.
+If the treaty investor is currently in the United States in a lawful nonimmigrant status, they may file Form I-129 to request a change of status to E-2 classification.
+If the desired employee is currently in the United States in a lawful nonimmigrant status, the qualifying employer may file Form I-129 to request a change of status to E-2 classification on the employee’s behalf.

 How to Obtain E-2 Classification if Outside the United States

-A request for E-2 classification may not be made on Form I-129 if the person being filed for is physically outside the United States.
+A request for E-2 classification may not be made on Form I-129 if you are physically outside the United States.
 Interested parties should refer to the U.S. Department of State website for further information about applying for an E-2 nonimmigrant visa abroad.
-Upon issuance of a visa, the person may then apply to a DHS immigration officer at a U.S. port of entry for admission as an E-2 nonimmigrant.
+Upon issuance of a visa, the person may seek admission at a United States port of entry as an E-2 nonimmigrant.